vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/3rdparty/db2.md

     msvcr120.dll
 ```

-Build the application and copy these two dlls under application bin\clidriver\bin
+Build the application and copy these two DLLs under application `bin\clidriver\bin`

 * The full connection string may be provided in the application configuration, (there is NO strong requirement to set it up in `db2dsdriver.cfg` as mentioned in IBM docs) Example connection string: